Luxury products are David Dowsey's passion. Beautiful books are his life. Combining the two

 Comprehensive technical specifications accompany each vehicle; illustrator Mike Harbar’s delightful renderings add a charming bespoke dimension, befitting their subject.

 Colourful criminals and tales of lunatic asylums, Ponzi schemes, take-over bids, and FBI phone-taps are not the usual stories associated with a tailor.
-But the story of JH Cutler is no ordinary story.
+But the story of JH Cutler is no ordinary tale.

-JH Cutler of Sydney has – over its unbroken 134-years and four generations – firmly established itself as one of the world's most respected and highly regarded bespoke tailors and shirt-makers.
+JH Cutler of Sydney has – over its unbroken 135 years and four generations – firmly established itself as one of the world's most respected and highly regarded bespoke tailors and shirt-makers.

 David Dowsey, has traced the history of the Cutler family back to mid-nineteenth century England.
 The Ballarat gold rush originally brought the Cutlers to Australia in 1861 and, from there, Joseph Handel Cutler traveled to Sydney, establishing the JH Cutler bespoke tailoring firm that exists to this day, in 1884.